-- There were applications for new Special Use Permits or revised Special Use Permits in 2009 that included public river access in the proposed project area. - The "interim shuttle" parking area was developed; - There were applications for additional public access to the middle run through river access facilities near Highway Rapid.
+- There were applications for new Special Use Permits or revised Special Use Permits in 2011 that included public river access in the proposed project area. - The "interim shuttle" parking area was developed; - There were applications for additional public access to the middle run through river access facilities near Highway Rapid.

-2009 Traffic counts
+2011 Traffic counts

-The County Dept. of Transportation continued its annual monitoring of the traffic volumes on RMP area roads during the summer of 2009.
+The County Department of Transportation continued its annual monitoring of the traffic volumes on RMP area roads during the summer of 2011.
 Daily traffic volumes were monitored at the same locations that were analyzed in the plan's Environmental Impact Report (see Table 1) Figures 7 and 8 show traffic trends on these segments as well.

 - Note that traffic counts at each location are over a one week period and as such can be influenced by unpredictable events (special events/construction/etc.). - Note that there have been 13 houses built within the Bassi Rd.
-Area of Benefit since 1995.

-- Traffic volumes at the monitored locations remain within the Level of Service standards described in the EIR. - The 2009 traffic counts support the 2008 traffic counts: both counts indicate an increase in midweek traffic levels on all road segments in the project area since the 1997 EIR analysis. - On weekends, however, several road segments have had lower traffic volumes than in 1997.
-Lower number of boaters on weekends in 2009 than in 1997 possibly contributed to lower traffic volumes.
+Area of Benefit since 1995-2009. - Traffic volumes at the monitored locations remain within the Level of Service standards described in the EIR. - The 2011 traffic counts support the 2010 traffic counts: both counts indicate an increase in midweek traffic levels on all road segments in the project area since the 1997 EIR analysis. - On weekends, however, several road segments have had lower traffic volumes than in 1997 and others higher.
+Lower number of boaters on weekends in 2011 than in 1997 possibly contributed to lower traffic volumes but further investigation would be needed to evaluate the cause for lower volumes.

 Because no trip generation estimates were developed for the RMP EIR it is difficult to ascribe the proportion of whitewater recreation-related use on these roadways.
-Since there are lower levels of river use in 2009 than in 1997, the causes for the increase in traffic levels does not appear to reside with whitewater recreation.
+Since there are lower levels of river use in 2011 than in 1997, the causes for the increase in traffic levels does not appear to reside with whitewater recreation.
 Trip generation estimates may prove to be of importance if Level of Service thresholds are exceeded in the future, as the RMP "project" may be responsible for a proportion of the mitigation needed to bring project area roadways within Level of Service standards.